Early life and career of Jeff Gordon: Florida Speedweek

 In February 1985, Gordon traveled to Florida to compete in Speedweek, a series of racing events sanctioned by the All Star Circuit of Champions.
 Speedweek consisted of five nights of racing on two tracks: Jax Raceway in Jacksonville and East Bay Raceway in Tampa.
 Unlike in California, Florida had no age requirement for sprint car racing.
 Despite this, upon Gordon's arrival in Jacksonville, there was buzz among the racers and fans regarding Gordon's age and physical appearance.
 The owner of the Jax Raceway attempted to prevent Gordon from competing at the track.
 Series official Bert Emrick also voiced concern to John over letting Gordon compete in the races.

 In Jacksonville, Gordon recorded his first laps in a sprint car during a practice session.
 These "hot laps" proved to be difficult for Gordon, who started off slowly in a field of fast drivers.
 When the car finally took off, Gordon lost control while making a turn, shooting the back end around and hitting the wall with the right rear tire.
 Gordon confronted his stepfather in the pits, believing he was not prepared and capable of racing the faster sprint cars.
 The features in Jacksonville were cancelled due to rain, which allowed Gordon to calm down for the night and turn his attention to the next four races in Tampa.
 At East Bay, Gordon was again faced with disapproval from Emrick, who had allowed Gordon to compete in the hot laps at Jax.
 John convinced Emrick to allow Gordon to race if he started in the back, a move that required a liability waiver.
 Bickford made it to clear to Jeff that they were not competing to try to win, but "we were there for the experience, for the laps."
 By the third night in Tampa, Gordon was running competitive lap times.
 On the final night, Gordon qualified for the C main event; he started sixth and finished second in a field of twelve drivers.
 With that performance, he advanced to the B main event, where he started sixteenth in a field of twenty-two drivers; he moved up to the top ten but briefly pulled off the track after dirt from the track wedged into his helmet, resulting in a seventeenth-place finish.
 Gordon qualified eighteenth in a field of fifty-four for the overall event.
-This earned Gordon his first racing purse from a professional series, which was worth a little over US$300.
+This earned Gordon his first racing purse from a professional series, which was worth a little over $300 ($856 in 2023 dollars).
 Following his performance in Florida that week, Gordon was featured on ESPN's SpeedWeek.